Otto Büchel

 Otto Büchel (6 January 1949 – 8 January 2005) was a politician from Liechtenstein who served in the Landtag of Liechtenstein from 1993 to 2003.

+Life

+Büchel was born on 6 January 1949 as the son of farmer Emil Büchel and Erna (née Beck) as one of three children.
+He attended secondary school in Eschen before conducting an apprenticeship at Hilti in Schaan.
+He worked as an accountant and also briefly as a firefighter in Ruggell.

+He was an avid cyclist, serving as a board member and president of the Liechtenstein Cycling Federation; he was an official at the 1983 UCI Road World Championships in Altenrhein.

-He worked as an accountant.
-From 1975 to 1991 he was a member of the Ruggell municipal council, and was also the deputy mayor of the municipality from 1979 to 1983.
+From 1975 to 1991 he was a member of the Ruggell municipal council as a member of the Patriotic Union (VU), and was also the deputy mayor of the municipality from 1979 to 1983.
+He was elected as a member of the Landtag of Liechtenstein in October 1993; during this time, he was the head of the Liechtenstein parliamentary delegation to the European Free Trade Association and European Economic Area.

-During his time in the Landtag, he was the head of the Liechtenstein parliamentary delegation to the European Free Trade Association and European Economic Area.
-He resigned from the Landtag in 2003 due to health reasons, and then died of an unspecified disease on 8 January 2005, aged 56 years old.
-He lived in Ruggell.
+Büchel suffered from poor health starting from September 2002 and resigned from the Landtag in September 2003 due to health reasons.
+In October 2004 he moved into a care home in Balzers, where he died of a severe illness on 8 January 2005, aged 56; he was married with one child and lived in Ruggell.